 Yes, Montessori report cards are provided to the parents twice each school year.
 The first is in November and the second in May.
-The report cards are quite different from a regular school report card, but the teachers are always helpful in explaining the differences during our Parent-Teacher Interviews which follow each report card.
+The report cards are quite different from a regular school report card, but the instructors are always helpful in explaining the differences during our Parent-Staff Interviews which follow each report card.

-Every teacher at Manotick Montessori is trained with various degrees and certificates all focusing on child development.
-Each classroom has a Montessori trained teacher along with a Registered Early Childhood Educator (or otherwise approved).
-Every teacher is certified in CPR and First Aid, and also has a clear criminal reference check.
+The staff at Manotick Montessori are trained with various degrees and certificates all focusing on child development.
+Each classroom has a Montessori trained instructor along with a Registered Early Childhood Educator (or otherwise approved).
+Every instructor is certified in CPR and First Aid, and also has a clear criminal reference check.

-Ask what kind of training the teachers have, visit the school, observe the classroom in action, and later ask the teacher or principal to explain the theory behind the activities you saw.
-Most of all, talk to your child's prospective teacher about his or her philosophy of child development and education to see if it is compatible with your own.
+Ask what kind of training do the instructors have, visit the school, observe the classroom in action, and later ask the instructor or principal to explain the theory behind the activities you saw.
+Most of all, talk to your child's prospective instructor about his or her philosophy of child development and education to see if it is compatible with your own.